wangyuefan21/introduction2RelationalJoins/README.md

 ### Example

 Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use a different example to illustrate it.
-Imagine you walk in a restaurant and you need to pick a `food` option and a `drink` option to make a meal.
+Imagine you walk in a restaurant and you need to pick a `food` and a `drink` to make a meal.

 ```
 -- Create Tables